wrightmat/dnd-hyrule/docs/creatures/Molduga.md

     desc: "Melee Weapon Attack: +7 to hit, reach 30 ft., one target.
 Hit: 18 (3d8 + 5) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked prone."
 ```

 Molduga are giant sand monsters that can be found in the Gerudo Desert.
 They resemble a four-legged fish and lurk below the sand, patrolling their territory in search of prey.
-Once they become aware of potential prey's presence, they will barrel towards it and attempt to slam into it.
+Once they become aware of potential prey's presence, they will barrel toward it and attempt to slam into it.

 ![https://static.wikia.nocookie.net/zelda_gamepedia_en/images/7/7e/BotW_Molduga_Artwork.png|400](https://static.wikia.nocookie.net/zelda_gamepedia_en/images/7/7e/BotW_Molduga_Artwork.png)